Dotneteer/dotneteer.github.io/_posts/2017-01-02-vsxreloaded-part-4.md

 }
 ```

+{: class="note"}
-_NOTE: Please observe, I removed the generated commands and changed the syntax to C# 6.0 for the sake of conciseness.
-Also, I renamed a few class members to adopt to the naming conventions I use._
+__Note__: Please observe, I removed the generated commands and changed the syntax to C# 6.0 for the sake of conciseness.
+Also, I renamed a few class members to adopt to the naming conventions I use.

 A command is identified with a tuple of a GUID and an integer.
 Accordingly, the ID of `WelcomeCommand` is composed of `CommandSet` and `COMMAND_ID`: